 Pretty simple, right??

-Stay tuned for the next post, where we’ll cover how to install a new toilet yourself!
+Be sure check out the next post on how to install a new toilet yourself!

 OPTIONAL – Sand and Paint Behind Your Toilet